alanhkarp/SitePassword/README.md

 You may have more than one domain name for a given account because some web sites use more than one domain name for logging into that account.
-You'll get the same password for all of the domain names as long as they are all associated with the same nickname.
+You'll get the same password for all domain names associated with the same nickname.

 [Your Super Password](#superpassword)
 ---------------------------------------